-A seismic dip cross-section through the middle of this field is shown in Figure 5.
-Note the main sand that is currently under development (the Macedon sandstone) and the location of the four appraisal wells.
-The seismic data were recently reprocessed in a way that increased the bandwidth (Figure 6).
-This reprocessing highlighted a small, but possibly economic "a sand" called the Glenridding prospect, that has not yet been penetrated, approximately 50 m below the main Macedon sand
+A seismic dip cross section through the middle of this field is shown in Figure 7.
+Note the main sand that is currently under development (the Macedon Sandstone) and the location of the four appraisal wells.
+The seismic data was recently reprocessed in a way that increased the bandwidth (see Figure 8).
+This reprocessing highlighted a small, but possibly economic "a sand" called the Glenridding prospect, that has not yet been penetrated, approximately 50 m below the main Macedon sand (see Figure 7).
+Given the limited aerial extent of this near field prospect, it would need to have a thickness of at least 4 m to economically breakeven.
+In order to drill this target, it needs to be proven that there is a 90% probability of having at least 4 m of sand.